mfkiwl/docs-6/docs/software_usr/pprx_config_blocks/bank.rst

 ELEVATION_MASK_ANGLE_ACQ_DEG
 ----------------------------
 Elevation mask angle for acquisition, in radians.
 Signals arriving at the receiver from transmitters below the elevation mask angle will be excluded from direct-to-track acquisition.
 Set to -PI/2 to prevent elevation masking.
-In the receiver config file, the elevation mask angle is given in degrees as ``ELEVATION_MASK_ANGLE_ACQ_DEG``.
+In the receiver config file, the elevation mask angle is given in degrees as ELEVATION_MASK_ANGLE_ACQ_DEG.

 BORESIGHT_ELEVATION_MASK_ANGLE_ACQ_RAD
 --------------------------------------